-You will be given a Training Advisor to help support you through your training, and help fit your learning around your role and lifestyle.
+You will be given a Training Adviser to help support you through your training, and help fit your learning around your role and lifestyle.

 Your Training Advisor will meet up with you approximately once every 4-6 months to discuss your progress, validate modules and plan the next steps.